 - heel pain when bending forward

-- my foot hurts when i bend over
+- sharp pull in my foot when i bend over

-- pain in back of heel when bending over
+- sharp pain in bottom of heel when bending

 - searing foot pain when foot is bent up

 - PULLING PAIN IN BOTTOM OF HEEL WHEN FLEXING FOOT